When it comes to public service →

 AWARDS & RECOGNITION

-Michele Reynolds has received multiple awards for her outreach work and humanitarian efforts.
-In 2005, she was honored with the ‘Employer Excellence Award’ by the Ohio Rehabilitative Services Commission.
-In 2015, she received the Jerry Revish ‘Restoring Citizen Award’ and the Gary A. Mohr, Director’s Award by the Ohio Department of Rehabilitation and Corrections.
-In 2016, she was bestowed with a Presidential Lifetime Achievement Award from former President Barack Obama.
+Michele Reynolds has received numerous accolades for her outreach work and humanitarian efforts.
+In 2005, she was honored with the Employer Excellence Award by the Ohio Rehabilitative Services Commission.
+In 2015, she received the Jerry Revish Restoring Citizen Award and the Gary A. Mohr Director’s Award from the Ohio Department of Rehabilitation and Corrections.
+In 2016, she was bestowed with the Presidential Lifetime Achievement Award from former President Barack Obama.
 In 2017, she was awarded the Community Champion Award by The Finance Fund and the Jonathan Jasper Wright Award by the National Association of Blacks in Criminal Justice.
 In 2018, she was conferred an honorary Doctorate degree in Humanities from CICA University and International Seminary.
-In 2019, Michele was inducted into the Ohio Commodores and received a 2019 Central Ohio Social Justice Award for Outstanding Leadership.
+In 2019, she was inducted into the Ohio Commodores and received the Central Ohio Social Justice Award for Outstanding Leadership.
+In 2023, she was recognized with the CALI Award for Outstanding Law Student in Interviewing, Counseling, and Negotiation.
+In 2024, she was honored with the Community Association of Pakistani Americans Award of Appreciation.
+In 2025, she received the CALI Award for Outstanding Law Student in Legal Remedies.
+In 2025, she was recognized as 2x Legislator of the Year from The Ohio Chamber of Commerce and the Children’s Hunger Alliance.

 EDUCATION